Jackie Bradley Jr. Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.4 K/9, which ranks 22nd in the league.
+- The Angels pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Angels have the 10th-ranked team ERA among all league pitching staffs (3.84).
+- The Angels' 3.65 team ERA ranks 10th across all MLB pitching staffs.

-- Angels pitchers combine to give up the sixth-fewest home runs in baseball (15 total, 0.8 per game).
+- Angels pitchers combine to allow 15 home runs (0.8 per game), the fourth-fewest in the league.

-- Ohtani (2-0) gets the starting nod for the Angels in his fourth start of the season.
-He's put together a .86 ERA in 21 2/3 innings pitched, with 27 strikeouts.
+- Anderson gets the start for the Angels, his fourth of the season.
+He is 1-0 with a 6.75 ERA and 10 strikeouts in 14 2/3 innings pitched.

-- His last appearance was out of the bullpen on Thursday when the right-hander tossed 2/3 innings against the New York Yankees while allowing hits.
+- The lefty last appeared in relief on Saturday, when he tossed 2/3 innings against the Kansas City Royals while giving up hits.

+- The 33-year-old has an ERA of 6.75, with 6.1 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .322 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.